processone/docs.ejabberd.im/content/admin/guide/clustering.md

 manager routes the packet to the process serving this connection, otherwise a new connection is opened.

-## Before to get started
+## Before you get started

-Before you start implementing clustering, there if a few things you need to take into account:
+Before you start implementing clustering, there are a few things you need to take into account:

-- Cluster should be set up in a single data center: The clustering in ejabberd Community Edition rely on low latency network.
-While it may work across region, it is recommended that you run an ejabberd cluster in a single Amazon region.
+- Cluster should be set up in a single data center: The clustering in ejabberd Community Edition relies on low latency networking.
+While it may work across regions, it is recommended that you run an ejabberd cluster in a single Amazon region.
-- Clustering rely on Erlang feature and Mnesia shared schema.
-Before getting started, it is best to get familiar with Erlang environment as the wording will heavily reference Erlang terms.
+- Clustering relies on Erlang features and Mnesia shared schemas.
+Before getting started, it is best to get familiar with the Erlang environment as this guide will heavily reference Erlang terms.

 ## Clustering Setup

-### Adding a node in a cluster
+### Adding a node to a cluster

-Suppose you already configured `ejabberd` on one machine named (`first`), and you need to setup another one to make an `ejabberd` cluster.
-Then do following steps:
+Suppose you have already configured `ejabberd` on one node named `ejabber01`.
+Let's create an additional node (`ejabberd02`) and connect them together.

-1. Copy `~ejabberd/.erlang.cookie` file from `first` to `second`.
+1. Copy the `/home/ejabberd/.erlang.cookie` file from `ejabberd01` to
+    `ejabberd02`.

-	(alt) You can also add ‘`-setcookie content_of_.erlang.cookie`’ option to all ‘`erl`’ commands below.
+	Alternatively you could pass the `-setcookie <value>` option to all `erl` commands below.

-2. Adding a node into the cluster is done by starting a new ejabberd node within the same network, and running a command from a cluster node.
-On `second` node for example, as ejabberd is already started, run the following command as the `ejabberd` daemon user, using the ejabberdctl script:
+2. Adding a node to the cluster is done by starting a new `ejabberd` node within the same network, and running a command from a cluster node.
+On the `ejabberd02` node for example, as ejabberd is already started, run the following command as the `ejabberd` daemon user, using the ejabberdctl script:

 		#!console
-		$ ejabberdctl join_cluster 'ejabberd@first'
+		$ ejabberdctl join_cluster 'ejabberd@ejabberd01'

-	This enable ejabberd internals replications to be launched across all nodes so new node can start receiving messages from other nodes and be registered in the routing tables.
+	This enables ejabberd's internal replications to be launched across all nodes so new nodes can start receiving messages from other nodes and be registered in the routing tables.

 ### Removing a node from the cluster

-To remove a node from the cluster, it just has to be shut down.
-There is no specific delay for the cluster to figure out that the node is gone, the node is immediately removed from other routers entries.
+To remove a node from the cluster, it just needs to be shut down.
+There is no specific delay for the cluster to figure out that the node is gone, the node is immediately removed from other router entries.
 All clients directly connected to the stopped node are disconnected, and should reconnect to other nodes.